spsforks/SCons-scons-wiki/UsingBuildDir.md

 While it has a simple interface, you may initially find its use a little counter-intuitive and perhaps even confusing (don't worry, you're not alone!).
 One might expect SCons to take files in the specified 'source' directory, and compile them to said 'build' directory.

-`BuildDir()` instead indicates to SCons that if anyone specifies a source file *in* the build directory, to look for the source file from the source directory, copy it to said location, and compile it.
+`VariantDir()` instead indicates to SCons that if anyone specifies a source file *in* the build directory, to look for the source file from the source directory, copy it to said location, and compile it.

 ## Woaaaah, Too Much Talk, Not Enough Examples!